vapor/release-bot/.github/CONTRIBUTING.md

 # Contributing

-We're excited to see you're interested in contributing to the AsyncKit package!
+We're excited to see you're interested in contributing to the ReleaseBot!
 This document covers how you can report any issues you find or contribute with bug fixes and new features!

 ## Reporting Issues